 Skip to content

-How do I add an event to the Localist Calendar as an Adminstrator?
+How do I add or edit an event to the Localist Calendar as an Adminstrator?

 (View a video "how to" presentation on adding an event to the Localist Calendar.)

-To begin with, the point of our calendar system is to get users interested in attending an event, as well as engaging with them so that they will hopefully let others know about your event to get the biggest group of attendees possible.
-To do this, we recommend that you fill out as much of the Adding an Event Form as you can with as much information, content, and relevant photos as possible.
+To begin with, the purpose of our calendar system is to capture users' interest in attending an event and engage them, so that they will hopefully share the event with others to attract the largest group of attendees possible.
+To do this, we recommend filling out as much of the Adding an Event Form as possible with as much information, content, and relevant photos as you can.

 Adding an Event